Abiola7272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword script Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 18-letteronly script display all lines of the file /etc/ssh/sshd_config starting with a letter.
 19-AZ script replace all characters A and c from input to Z and e respectively.
+20-hiago script removes all letters c and C from input.